 There’s a growing national focus, reflected in the UK Government’s PPN 002 Social Value Model, on creating safer streets, reducing harm, and strengthening confidence within our communities.

-Our women’s self-defence workshops sit right at the heart of this mission.
+My women’s self-defence workshops sit right at the heart of this mission.

-Our workshops are inclusive, accessible, and suitable for women and girls aged 10+ of all abilities, fitness levels, and backgrounds.
+The workshops are inclusive, accessible, and suitable for women and girls aged 10+ of all abilities, fitness levels, and backgrounds.

 The focus is always on empowerment, confidence, and practical awareness rather than fear or intimidation.